-Canada closes border to Americans through February 21
+Canada border closed to Americans through March 21

 The travel restrictions are intended to slow the spread of coronavirus.
 This prevents most non-essential travel, but select essential travelers, as well as goods, are still allowed to cross the border.

 - Americans are allowed to transit Canada enroute to a third country, but only if remaining in sterile transit

-- Canadians are allowed to vacation in the US if arriving by air, though Americans aren’t allowed to vacation in Canada
+- Canadians are allowed to travel to the US if arriving by air, though Americans aren’t allowed to travel to Canada

 Canadians continue to be able to travel to the US by air